Tellusant/docs/articles-posts/world-cup.md

 - Each team that reached the round of 16 in a given year was given a Zipf weight.
 The gold medalist 1, silver 1/2, etc. This created 7 sets of 16 teams with weights.

-- The most recent year (2026) was given weight 1, down the most distant year (2002) with weight 1/7. (this is called recency adjustment)
+- The most recent year (2026) was given weight 1, down to the most distant year (2002) with weight 1/7.

 The two dimensions were finally combined to create a total score by country.
 Higher placement in recent years get the highest score.